 -

-- Bidirectional not supported: RTMS functions as a receive-only API, with the only exception being control packets (handshake and keep-alive).
+Bidirectional not supported: RTMS functions as a receive-only API, with the only exception being control packets (handshake and keep-alive).
 It gives you live access to in-meeting audio, video, transcripts, and events, but you cannot send media back into the meeting through RTMS meaning your app cannot post in the chat, speak, or interact with participants in real time.
+If you want to send media back into the meeting, using a meeting bot is the only option currently available to send data back into a meeting.

 RTMS in Breakout Rooms